georgiatttt/Project3/README.md

 # Project3
-I used dictionaryapi.dev and DeepSeek to enhace a chat dataset downloaded from Hinge.
+I used dictionaryapi.dev and DeepSeek to enhance a chat dataset downloaded from Hinge.

 Notes on the process:

 Step 1.
-Dataset aquisition.
+Dataset acquisition.
 I downloaded data from Hinge.
 All chat data is included in prompts.json.

 Step 2.
 Data cleaning.
 I used pandas to covert the JSON file to a CSV file, then  ordered the rows by time (so the chats could be read in chronological order).